-Our outsourcing policy describes the rules applicable to outsourcing activities conducted under the responsibility of the Outsourcing Director who reports to the Group Chief Administrative Officer.
+Our outsourcing policy describes the rules applicable to outsourcing activities conducted under the responsibility of the Outsourcing Director who reports to the Group Administrative Officer.
 The policy's operational roll-out and implementation are the responsibility, in their respective areas, of the heads of the business units and Group functions.

-The Company's outsourcing policy is approved by the Board of Directors.
-It is updated once a year to take into account market changes and ensure that it complies with the latest regulatory requirements.
+The Group outsourcing policy is updated once a year to take into account market changes and ensure that it complies with the latest regulatory requirements.